 Lowcountry residents come together for Thanksgiving at Hudson’s Seafood House on the Docks

-HILTON HEAD ISLAND, Ga.
+HILTON HEAD ISLAND, Sc.
 (WTOC) - It’s a Thanksgiving tradition that’s been happening for nearly two dozen years.

 About 1,400 people came to a restaurant on Hilton Head Island to enjoy a free meal as one community.